By goal

 Update the ship date in the pre-order app first.
 The customer portal and product page will then show the new date immediately for any customer checking it.
 If you want proactive communication, email the customer list with the new date.

-Yes, that is possible.
-Although it may be beneficial to wait until your second or third campaign, so you can be more confident with the pre-order policy that you publish on your site.
+Yes.
+It may help to wait until your second or third campaign, so you can be more confident in the pre-order policy you publish on your site.
+Even on a first run, a written policy plus a portal handoff deflects most ship-date and charge-timing questions.

 Pre-order tickets are predictable.
 The answers live in your pre-order policy, the customer portal, or the pre-order app itself.
 The chatbot only needs to reach one of those layers.
 Stores that wire this up resolve most pre-order questions before they reach a human.